-ployer pays part of the annual bonus shortly after the close of the year in which the services were performed and pays the rest in a later year, the timing and nature of the payments would be subject to Section 409A and must comply with the distribution requirements under Section 409A.
-22 The annual bonus must be paid in the year the services are provided or within $2\frac{1}{2}$ months following the end of the employee's tax year or the employer's tax year, whichever is later (the "short-term deferral" rule under Section 409A) in order to avoid the application of Section 409A.
-23
+With regard to short- and long-term compensation, under Section 409A, if an annual bonus is earned in one taxable year and paid in another, it may constitute a nonqualified deferred compensation plan.
+If an employer pays part of the annual bonus shortly after the close of the year in which the services were performed and pays the rest in a later year, the timing and nature of the payments would be subject to Section 409A and must comply with the distribution requirements under Section 409A.
+21 The annual bonus must be paid in the year the services are provided or within 2-1/2 months following the end of the employee's tax year or the employer's tax year, whichever is later (the "short-term deferral" rule) in order to avoid the application of Section 409A.
+22

 Under Section 409A, stock options and stock appreciation rights are excluded from the treatment as deferred compensation if they meet certain requirements.
-In this regard, a stock option must have an exercise price no less than the fair market value of the stock on the date of grant to the employee, i.e., it cannot be discounted.
-Shares of restricted stock are not deferred compensation for purposes of Section 409A, but restricted stock units are deferred compensation that must comply with Section 409A.
+In this regard, a stock option must have an exercise price no less than the fair market value of the stock on the date of grant to the employee, i.e., it cannot be discounted.23 Shares of restricted stock are not deferred compensation for purposes of Section 409A, but restricted stock units are deferred compensation that must comply with Section 409A.
 Other forms of equity compensation grants must be examined carefully to determine whether they fall within the statute's definition of deferred compensation.
 The application of the rules to equity plans and grants can be complicated, and careful attention must be given as to how the rules apply to a particular form of equity compensation.

-2. Changes in Executive Compensation Structure
+2. Changes in Executive Compensation Structure.

-These new rules and regulations have significantly changed the form and nature of executive pay.
+These rules and regulations have significantly changed the form and nature of executive pay.
 Companies are designing compensation programs that, depending on the company's cash flow, are heavily weighted toward long-term rewards and are partially or wholly performance-based.
 The form and nature of incentive compensation differs across industries.
 However, any compensation arrangement for an executive must have an equitable mix of short-term and long-term incentive compensation.